Willzyack/Elk_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk file to /etc/ansible/.
-- Update the host file to include the ELK server IP address and to specify python3.
+- Update the hosts file to include the ELK server IP address and to specify python3.

 - Run the playbook, and navigate to HTTP://<ELKServer_Public_IP>:5601 to check that the installation worked as expected.

-<b>_Answer the following questions to fill in the blanks:_</b>

 <b>-Which file is the playbook?
 Where do you copy it?-</b>